Limitations and restrictions of Assurance

 In the map toolbar, click Save. |

 Location regions are areas on the map that are either included in or excluded from the heatmap calculation.
-The following topics show you how to add, edit, and remove location regions.
+These topics show you how to add, edit, and remove location regions.

 This procedure shows you how to add, edit, and remove an inclusion region.
-Use the following guidelines to define an inclusion region on a floor map:
+Use these guidelines to define an inclusion region on a floor map:

 Inclusion regions can be any polygon-shaped area and must have at least three points.